rdlucas2/UngarbageReinventSchedule/README.md

 # UngarbageReinventSchedule
 The reinvent scheduler/calendar is garbage.
+View the calendar here: [https://rdlucas2.github.io/UngarbageReinventSchedule/](https://rdlucas2.github.io/UngarbageReinventSchedule/)

 #### Loading events:
 On initial visit, you must provide your jwt auth bearer token (use your browser dev tools to find it on the re:invent site) - then hit the load button.
 Events are stored in IndexDB in your local browser.
 Use the checkbox and change the filter to force a refresh of events (bearer token must be provided when doing this as well).